 Most children need pain management in the hospital.
-Your child’s health care provider will assess your child’s pain and prescribe pain medication as needed.
+Your child’s healthcare provider will assess your child’s pain and prescribe pain medicine as needed.
 You can help your child by being supportive and staying with him or her in the hospital.
-Most importantly, you can alert the health care team if you notice any signs of pain or discomfort in your child.
+Most importantly, you can alert the healthcare team if you notice any signs of pain or discomfort in your child.

-There are many different pain medications.
+There are many different pain medicines.
 What kind your child receives depends on the cause of your child’s pain and the results of the pain assessment.
 Your child’s age, weight, and health history are also factors.
-You may be worried that your child will become dependent on these medications.
+You may be worried that your child will become dependent on these medicines.
 But they are given in controlled amounts over a set time.
-Your child’s health care provider can answer any of your questions or concerns.
+Your child’s healthcare provider can answer any of your questions or concerns.